stevmwhitfield/auth/README.md

 # Auth

-This is a simple authentication API microservice that uses JWT-based authentication with asymmetric key encryption.
+This is a simple authentication API that uses JWT-based authentication with asymmetric key encryption.
 It allows users to request a token and access protected routes.

 ## Table of Contents